 The implications of the differences in N cycling in the presence or absence of sediment contact are that the sediment contact may influence the nitrogen limitation of the bacterial decomposers on the leaf tissue.
 If we assume that the only fungal biomass production was what we measured at the conclusion of the incubation and that fungi utilize all of the available nitrogen liberated from the leaves before the bacteria, then there would be no leaf-derived N available for the bacteria in the absence of the sediments but 73% of the leaf-derived nitrogen in the presence of the sediments.
-Obviously these assumptions are invalid due to fungal biomass losses as noted above and real-time competition for N by the bacteria (CITE), but the measurements suggest that the sediments may alter the N availability to the microbial community on the leaves.
+Obviously these assumptions are invalid due to fungal biomass losses and real-time competition for N by the bacteria (CITE), but the measurements suggested that the sediments may alter the N availability to the microbial community on the leaves.

 Microbial Dynamics

-The priming effect observed in our experiment is almost certainly the result of a change in microbial decomposition dynamics, since larger metazoans were excluded from the mesocosms.
-We did observe some meiofaunal burrowing activity in some of the mesocosms (KF pers. obs.) but we do not believe that this contributed to the differences in decomposition.
+The priming effect observed in our experiment was likely the result of a change in microbial decomposition dynamics, since larger metazoans were excluded from the mesocosms.
+Despite meiofaunal burrowing activity could have occurred in some of the mesocosms, we do not believe that this contributed to the differences in decomposition.
 Patterns of microbial organic matter colonization have been well studied in streams and in these systems, fungal biomass and production are greater than bacterial biomass and production (Weyers and Suberkropp 1996, Baldy et al. 2002) and fungi typically dominate leaf litter mass losses (Gessner and Chauvet 1994).
 In streams with complex organic substrates, there is some partitioning of the substrate where fungi are more abundant and active on coarse substrates and bacteria are more active on fine organic matter substrates, although fungi are still typically more abundant overall (Gessner 1997, Baldy 2002, Findlay et al. 2002, Findlay 2010).

 Temporal dynamics of fungal biomass on leaf litter are variable but fungal biomass on leaf litter in lotic systems has been found to reach a maximum of 50 to >100 mg (g leaf)-1 between approximately 20 to 40 days of incubation and then decline (Baldy et al. 1995, Weyers and Suberkropp 1996, Baldy et al. 2002, Pascoal and Cassio 2004, Danger et al. 2013).
-We measured between 24 and 58 mg (g AFDM)-l of fungal biomass on the leaves after 130 days of incubation, which was likely after peak fungal biomass but is comparable to the 40 mg C (g leaf C)-1 measured on leaf litter from a large river at 140 days (Pascoal and Cassio 2004) but lower than the 7.5 g (g leaf AFDM)-1 fungal standing stock measured from a small stream (Findlay et al. 2002).
+We measured between 24 and 58 mg (g AFDM)-l of fungal biomass on the leaves after 130 days of incubation, which was likely after peak fungal biomass.
+Though comparable to the 40 mg C (g leaf C)-1 measured on leaf litter from a large river at 140 days (Pascoal and Cassio 2004), it was lower than the 7.5 g (g leaf AFDM)-1 fungal standing stock measured from a small stream (Findlay et al. 2002).

-In our experiment, the leaves that were in contact with the sediments had lower fungal biomass after 130 days of incubation than the leaves that were not in contact with the sediments despite greater carbon loss from the leaves, thus the increased carbon mineralization on the leaves in contact with the sediments is not simply a function of increase in fungal biomass.
+In our experiment, the leaves that were in contact with the sediments had lower fungal biomass after 130 days of incubation than the leaves that were not in contact with the sediments despite greater carbon loss from the leaves, thus the increased carbon mineralization on the leaves in contact with the sediments was not simply a function of increase in fungal biomass.
 Since we do not have a measure of fungal production, we cannot ascertain whether the reduction in fungal biomass is the result of reduced fungal production or greater fungal biomass losses to turnover or conidia production (Gessner and Chauvet 1997, Baldy et al. 2002).
 It is possible that fungal activity was greater on the leaf discs in contact with the sediments but that more fungal production was directed toward conidia production (Halvorson et al. 2019a).